math280h/quick-serve/README.md

         * Port - Default: 80 - This specifies the port quick-serve should listen on
     * HttpVersion
         * HTTP Version - Default: 1.0 - This specifies which version of HTTP the server itself uses and includes in responses
+    * ByteReadSize
+        * Buffer Read Size - Default: 8192 - This specifies how many bytes the buffer should read at a time.
     * DefaultFile
         * Path - Default: /index.html - This specifies the file quick-serve should refer to if the requested resource is e.g. `/`
     * SupportedMethods[]